UWARG/docs/docs/bootcamp/embedded.md

 ### Hints

-- Because of resource constraints, you will likely not have the ability to actually test the code.
-Just make sure it compiles.
+- For PWM, you will need to use timer 16 to create a PWM signal.
+The signal should be at 50Hz, with an on-time ranging from 1ms - 2ms.
+To acheive this frequency, you will need to change the prescaler and period in tim.c.
+Note that the input clock frequency is 48 MHz.
-- Look at the tim.c functions for PWM.
-Use adc.c functions for potentiometer values.
-You will also have to use some of the Drivers/STM32F0xx_HAL_Driver files.
+- Look at HAL_TIM_ and HAL_ADC_ functions to access the timers and ADCs.
-- You can look at the ZeroPilot repo for good example code.
 - At the top of the main.h file is the IO pin mappings.
 Use those defines when configuring your ADC and PWM ports.
+If you want to learn more about the pinout and IO configuration, you can download STM32Cube and open the bootcamp.ioc file.

 ### Git

 The code for the embedded bootcamp is hosted on [GitHub](https://www.github.com/UWARG/embedded-bootcamp).
 You will have to fork the repository to make your changes.
 If you don't know what git or github is, or how to use it, please read this [git and github tutorial](../tutorials/git.md) that we wrote.

 ### Submission

+Because of resource constraints, you will likely not have the ability to actually test the code.
+Just make sure it compiles.

 To submit your work, create a pull request of your fork against the `UWARG/embedded-bootcamp` repository.
 Name your pull request `Bootcamp: YOURNAME`.
 Tell the responsible team lead that you've completed the bootcamp and they will review your submission.
 You may be asked to revise some things.